teste11223/VoltageClampAPI/API.md

 }
 ```

-To change simulation parameters, send a JSON in the `POST` request that maps parameter names to values.
+To run a simulation with changed simulation parameters, send a JSON object in the `POST` request that maps parameter names to values.
 For example:
 ```
 {